lsst-dm/dmtn-055/index.rst

     :return: a :py:class:`RepoGraph`

-    Like other interfaces that interact with a data repository, this function may ultimately become part of a Butler API (with the :py:arg:`repository` argument removed, as the Butler would then be initialized with that repository).
+    Like other interfaces that interact with a data repository, this function may ultimately become part of a Butler API (with the ``repository`` argument removed, as the Butler would then be initialized with that repository).

 Connecting Python to SQL